-After a hearty breakfast, we start on today’s hike by heading over the Kýrskard pass and down to the lighthouse in Látravík, where we eat our lunch and enjoy the rugged scenery.
+After a hearty breakfast, we start on today’s hike by heading over the Kýrskard pass and down to the lighthouse in Látravík, where we´ll have lunch and enjoy the rugged scenery.
 We continue along the cliffs and through Almenningar pass where we stand again at the edge of the cliffs.
 We get another view over the whole of Hornvík bay as we head down Innstidalur valley and down to the coast.

 The next stop is Drífandi waterfall, where stories of polar bear encounters will be told.
 Polar bears sometimes swim or drift all the way from east coast of Greenland to these bays and struggle for survival where nothing can be hunted.
 We’ve now done a good circle and will be rewarded with a delicious dinner and rest our legs in our base camp.